JuliaPlots/GraphRecipes.jl/README.md

 This repo maintains a collection of recipes for machine learning, graph analysis, finance, and more.
 It uses the powerful machinery of [Plots](https://github.com/tbreloff/Plots.jl) and [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) to turn simple transformations into flexible visualizations.

 PlotRecipes also exports the recipes in [StatPlots.jl](https://github.com/JuliaPlots/StatPlots.jl), which is a collection of statistics recipes, including functionality for DataFrames and Distributions.
+Please visit StatPlots' repository for more examples.

 ---